AI-POWERED · 10,000+ SPECIES · 3 FREE SCANS

 These traits together help distinguish species that may appear almost identical at first glance.

-How to Use the Mushroom Identifier
+How to Use the Mushroom Identifier?

 Identifying a mushroom with an AI mushroom identifier only takes a minute if you capture the right details.
 The tool uses computer vision and fungal species databases to compare your photos with thousands of known mushroom and fungi specimens.
 Follow these quick steps to get the most accurate results.